YuvrajSingh-mist/StoryMixtral/README.md

 A PyTorch implementation of a Mixtral inspired transformer model with Mixture of Experts (MoE), Flash Attention, and other advanced features.

+## Examples

+Provided under the `generated_data/` directory, these examples showcase the model's capabilities in text generation and understanding.

 ![StoryMixtral Model](images/image.png)

 ## 📊 Training Results & Model Weights